Major airlines ban flights over Iran airspace after drone shot down

 Major airlines implement no-fly zone

-Australian commercial airline Qantas and Dutch carrier KLM said its planes will not fly over Strait of Hormuz.
+British Airways, Australian commercial airline Qantas and Dutch carrier KLM said its planes will not fly over Strait of Hormuz.

 Qantas said it would affect its flights between Australia and London.